umutyorulmaz/bifold-wallet-dc/DEVELOPER.md

    yarn run android
    ```

-This will launch Bifold on your selected Android emulator for development and testing.
+This will launch DigiCred VC Wallet on your selected Android emulator for development and testing.

 ### For MacOS